 If you or your partner is experiencing a low sex drive, do consult our doctor at our clinic.

 Speak to us Today!

-We accept both walk-ins and appointments.
+We only accept appointments.
 We are open 7 days a week!

 3.00 pm to 6.00 pm